Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 Review the K8s resource definitions in the directory [pods](https://github.com/APPDRYDER/AppD-Cluster-Agent-MicroK8s/tree/master/pods) for details of these resources.

-Review what services, pods, namesspaces are running in the cluster using the command:
+Review what services, pods, namespaces are running in the cluster using the command:

   ````microk8s.kubectl get pods,services --all-namespaces````